gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 *  Description: OSCORE Counter Signature Key Additional Parameters
 *  Reference: \[\[This specification\]\]

-## ACE Groupcomm Application Profile Registry {#ssec-iana-groupcomm-profile-registry}
+## ACE Groupcomm Profile Registry {#ssec-iana-groupcomm-profile-registry}

-IANA is asked to register the following entry in the "ACE Groupcomm Application Profile" Registry defined in Section 9.2 of {{I-D.ietf-ace-key-groupcomm}}.
+IANA is asked to register the following entry in the "ACE Groupcomm Profile" Registry defined in Section 10.3 of {{I-D.ietf-ace-key-groupcomm}}.

 *  Name: coap_group_oscore_app
 *  Description: Application profile to provision keying material for participating in group communication protected with Group OSCORE as per {{I-D.ietf-core-oscore-groupcomm}}.